AppsFlyer/engineering-org-resources/talk-abstracts.md

-## AppsFlyer Engineering has expertise on a diversity of topics, find the
+## AppsFlyer Engineering has expertise on a diversity of topics, find the different abstracts below.
+We are happy to be invited to speak in any forum - conference, meetup, community event - so be sure to reach out.
+Follow us on Twitter: [@appsflyerdev](https://www.twitter.com/appsflyerdev) and our [AppsFlyer Engineering meetup group](https://meetup.com/appsflyer).